YuriiBroslavskyi/Broslavskyi.University.Online-Gaming-Tournament-Platform/README.md

   - Conduct user acceptance testing (UAT) on notification features.✅
   - Update documentation with notification setup guide.✅
   - Plan for further user engagement features.✅

+- ### Week 11:
+  - Implement feature: Feedback Mechanism for users.✅
+  - Perform final round of testing on feedback mechanism.✅
+  - Update documentation with feedback mechanism details.✅
+  - Prepare for project deployment.✅
+  - Ensure all tasks are completed for successful deployment.✅